-Locally, our Arts Month initiative takes the form of a coordinated marketing campaign in print, radio, email, social media, etc. that is designed to raise awareness for the area’s creative community and showcase the many exciting arts & cultural events taking place across the Pikes Peak region during the month of October.
-We always kickoff Arts Month with a free community party called the Artini!
-Please follow this link for photos from the 2016 Artini.
+Locally, our Arts Month initiative takes the form of a coordinated marketing campaign in print, radio, television, billboards, banners, email, social media, etc. that is designed to raise awareness for the area’s creative community and showcase the many exciting arts & cultural events taking place across the Pikes Peak region during the month of October.
+Michael O’Cana, from Neon Pig Creative, designs new artwork for the Arts Month campaign each year, and you can see all his current and past work on the Faces of the Campaign web page.

-For 2016, we continued to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four weeks in October (starting 10/2).
-The themes for each of the four weeks align with several of the category headers on PeakRadar.com (i.e., Week #1-Visual Arts; Week #2-Theatre & Film; Week #3-Poetry, Prose & Comedy; and Week #4-Music & Dance).
+In 2020, we’ll continue to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four full weeks in October (starting Sunday, 10/4).
+The themes for each of the four weeks align with several of the category headers on PeakRadar.com (Week #1-Visual & Culinary Arts; Week #2-Theatre & Film; Week #3-Poetry, Prose & Comedy; and Week #4-Music & Dance).
 Along with targeted advertising around these four themes, there will also be general marketing for the entire Arts Month brand, and for promotion (via the PeakRadar.com platform) of all of the arts & cultural programming happening during October.
 In addition to collaborating with artists, arts organizations, and other community partners, we’ll also work closely with our elected officials to recognize and promote the importance of Arts Month through formal public proclamations.

 Here are a few ways that you can personally engage the Arts Month celebration: